Sneakycloud/Booc3.0/README.md

     - ^get the APP_NAME from above
 2. Replace {APP_NAME} with the result from above, if unchanged use BoocApp
 4. Log in to azure cli
-5. Place the following in github secrets as (if you already have set up this once then only CONTAINER_REGISTRY_PASSWORD needs to be updated)
+5. Place the following in github secrets as
+    - If you already have set up this once then only CONTAINER_REGISTRY_PASSWORD needs to be updated
     - Secret name = result of running command in cmd
     - CONTAINER_REGISTRY_LOGIN_SERVER = az acr show -n {APP_NAME} --query loginServer -o tsv
     - CONTAINER_REGISTRY_USERNAME = az acr credential show -n {APP_NAME} --query username -o tsv